Huayco: What It Is And How It Is Caused

 As you might have already concluded, a huayco is a mudslide accompanied by flash flooding, which is the result of heavy rains in the mountains of Peru.
 It sounds simple enough, but there are, in fact, many more factors at work to create this event.

 Before looking at the different mechanisms at work in the formation of this event, though, one first needs a concise formal definition of what precisely a huayco is:

-The term, Huayco, refers to the flash flooding and accompanying mudslides that occur in the Peruvian region of South America resulting from heavy torrential rains.
+Huayco is the term used to describe the flash flooding and accompanying mudslides that occur in the Peruvian region of South America as a result of heavy torrential rains.
 It originates high in Peru's mountainous regions and is closely related to the weather produced by the El Niño phenomenon.

 The weather may be the impetus that sets the process in motion but cannot act on its own.
 The moist, soft soil covering the ground surface, combined with the gravitational force of the steep mountain slopes, largely contributes to the development of a huayco.

 In the next section, we will briefly look at the meaning of the term "huayco" and its origins before continuing to explore the formation of this occurrence.

 A huayco is also known as a huaico.
 When you look at the origin and translation of both these terms, it will become clear how accurately they describe the characteristics of this specific phenomenon.

 The word huayco is derived from the Quechuan word, wayqu.
 The Quechuan language is spoken by the Quechua people living in the Andes region of Peru.
 The term huayco translates to either "valley" or "depth."